St. Patrick's Day Bingo Game for Preschoolers

 How to Prepare the Bingo

 The process is extremely easy.
-The only need to print the Bingo Cards on the card stock paper.
-Then cut them out and laminate them.
+You only need to print the Bingo Cards on white cardstock, cut them out, and laminate them.
 I strongly suggest you do that to protect the cards from wear and tear and have them available for your students to play over and over again.

 Playing the Game